trebisky/esp32/bootrom/README.md

 for objdump that I use to generate a much more civilized listing than naive use of objdump will produce.

+Also you will find the current disassembly output here.
+There are two listings.

-startup.dis -- only disassemble what the startup can reach.
+startup.dis -- 7500 lines - only code reached by startup reset
+everything.dis -- 112,000 lines - what can be reached from
+    every entry point I am aware of at this time.